rosschapman/internetross/blog.md

 }
 ```

-Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached.
+Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't be invoked -- it's already been invoked and the return value of the component has been assigned.
+In other words, we are not creating a new function and calling it anew each time.

 Sigh.
-We likely ended up in this place by not being as careful with nested connectors and subscription boundaries over time.
-This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
-(I think David Kourshid's [talk](https://www.youtube.com/watch?v=RqTxtOXcv8Y) about finite state machines introduced me to the "bottom-up").
+We likely ended up in this place by not being careful with nested connectors and their subscription boundaries.
+Sometimes you forget that it's just functions all the way down.
+Like, declaring and assigning a component constructor inside another component constructor would not be how you'd typically compose your functions.
+I will humbly accept this not uncommon (read: forgivable) symptom of "bottom-up" programming.
+(See David Kourshid's [talk](https://www.youtube.com/watch?v=RqTxtOXcv8Y) about finite state machines and the sad stories of "bottom-up").

-Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from large organizations -- cue Conway's law -- where the requirements for the  application accrete in fantastic ways over time.
+Unlike the pristine nirvanic fields of instructive examples, we make our bed in large projects born from large organizations -- cue Conway's law.
+The requirements for the application accrete in fantastic ways over time.
 Cue McConnell's oyster farms.
 The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
 Graph hell.

 This means you suddenly find yourself debugging why a click event on a sidebar button is being swallowed.
 You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!